d-flood/criticus/README.md

 Moving from transcription to collation to analysis requires several steps of intermediate conversion of the data along the way.
 Tendon is a collection of tools to help 'connect' these three basic tasks.

 ## What Tendon Does
-Tendon is a desktop app with seven tools:
+Tendon is a desktop app with eight tools:
 1. Convert a plain text transcription of a chapter or other unit into single-verse JSON files properly formatted for use in the Collation Editor.
 This is the simplest way to get data into the Collation Editor.
+2. Get a consolidated plain text file from an entire folder of JSON files.
-2. Convert a repurposed superset of Markdown to TEI XML.
+3. Convert a repurposed superset of Markdown to TEI XML.
 Included is a graphical user interface (GUI) to my CLI [MarkdownTEI](https://github.com/d-flood/MarkdownTEI).
 This is presented as simple and offline alternative to the [Online Transcription Editor (OTE)](https://itsee-wce.birmingham.ac.uk/ote/transcriptiontool).
 MarkdownTEI converted files can even be uploaded to the OTE.
-3. Convert TEI transcriptions (from MarkdownTEI or the OTE) to single-verse JSON files for use in the Collation Editor.
+4. Convert TEI transcriptions (from MarkdownTEI or the OTE) to single-verse JSON files for use in the Collation Editor.
 This is a GUI version of my [TEI to JSON](https://github.com/d-flood/TEI-to-JSON) CLI.
-4. Combine any number of single-verse collation files produced by the Collation Editor.
+5. Combine any number of single-verse collation files produced by the Collation Editor.
-5. Reformat the collation file output of the Collation Editor for use with the [open-cbgm](https://github.com/jjmccollum/open-cbgm-standalone) and with Apparatus Explorer (a [desktop](https://github.com/d-flood/apparatus-explorer) and [web app](https://davidaflood.com/appex/demo/)) for visualization and editing.
+6. Reformat the collation file output of the Collation Editor for use with the [open-cbgm](https://github.com/jjmccollum/open-cbgm-standalone) and with Apparatus Explorer (a [desktop](https://github.com/d-flood/apparatus-explorer) and [web app](https://davidaflood.com/appex/demo/)) for visualization and editing.
-6. Provide a simple way to view TEI XML transcriptions offline using the same styling as the [IGNTP online transcriptions](http://www.itseeweb.bham.ac.uk/epistulae/XML/igntp.xml).
+7. Provide a simple way to view TEI XML transcriptions offline using the same styling as the [IGNTP online transcriptions](http://www.itseeweb.bham.ac.uk/epistulae/XML/igntp.xml).
-7. Provide an interface to conveniently edit the project configuration.
+8. Provide an interface to conveniently edit the project configuration.
 This is how one chooses which witnesses to collate, and which witness should be the basetext.

 ## Installation
 ### Windows standalone version